tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 ### Bytecode inlining

-JavaScriptCore handles this by inlining bytecode into other bytecode.
+~~JavaScriptCore handles this by inlining bytecode into other bytecode.
 This is a gnarly transformation but gives the interpreter, even (!) access to call context.
-On tier-up to the compiler, all the inlining decisions have been made already.
+On tier-up to the compiler, all the inlining decisions have been made already.~~

+EDIT: Upon reflection, I think think this is wrong and based on a misremembered conversation.

 ### Early tier with counters